HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

       [Single node Configuration]  - [c5.9xlarge]

-- The tests started with c5.2xlarge, then c5.4xlarge, and then c5.9xlarge instance after an analysis of test results and observations.
+- The tests started with c5.2xlarge, then c5.4xlarge, and then a c5.9xlarge instance after analyzing test results and observations.

       ![](../../../../images/Header-1-AWS-Med.png)